jaruserickson/spotiplay/README.md

 [PLEASE DO NOT TRY THIS YET: APP IS IN DEVELOPMENT]

-Linux you need to install `python-dbus` package.
+Linux users need to install `python-dbus` package.
 ```bash
 $ # Example using apt-get
 $ apt-get install python-dbus
 ```
+to install:
 ```bash
 $ git clone https://github.com/jaruserickson/spotiplay.git
 $ cd spotiplay